GanjiKushal/Simplotel/README.md

 - Responsive design achieved using only HTML and CSS.
 - Utilized media queries to ensure optimal display on various devices.
 - Simple and clean code structure for easy understanding and customization.
--When screen size is minimized to <620px items in the nav bar will be hidden and in the rightcorner a icon is dispalyed, if you click on the icon you can see the nav items.
+- When screen size is minimized to <620px items in the nav bar will be hidden and in the rightcorner a icon is dispalyed, if you click on the icon you can see the nav items.

+## Note
+- I have added the screenshots of output for your refernece.

 ## Usage